 There are a lot of benefits and advantages that can be availed by learning how to build a train table.
 The 3 most probable reasons would be the cost you save, the practicality and the control.
-Building you or your kids homemade train table would be far cheaper than buying a pre-made, ready-to-play and use train table.
+The building you or your kid’s homemade train table would be far cheaper than buying a pre-made, ready-to-play and use train table.
 It is also practical because you can choose what materials you want to buy and use to create your train table.
 Given that, you’d probably end up crafting a much more durable, sturdy and long lasting table.
-Lastly, you can control most aspects of the train platform or table such as height, length, width, color, aesthetics, storage space and more.
+Lastly, you can control most aspects of the train table such as height, length, width, color, aesthetics, storage space and more.

 There are only a few steps to take and follow.
 You do not need to worry or think too much about it as it can be very simple and easy.

 Here’s a quick summary, each step explained further below:

 - What lumber or wood and hardware do you need?

 As you all know, train toys have different scales and different sizes and ratios.
 The size of your table should and must go along with the size of your train set or you can have it more but make sure not to go less.
 A spacious table is not a bad thing rather than having it short and could not fit your train set.

 Going on proper sizing, an HO-scale train set would require a 4 by 8 ft. table.
 HO-scale trains uses an 18 inch to 22 inch radius and a 4 x 8 table could definitely fit it in.
 This table is also applicable to 027-scale trains as most of this train set uses curves that are tighter or is proportional to the given table size.
 An N-scale and the tiny Z-scale train set however would find a 4 x 8 train table too wide and spacious because they are smaller in size and in radius.
 Building 2 by 4 could do the trick but like we said earlier, it is okay to have more space than less.

 Step-2 – What lumber or wood and hardware do you need?